 Why play these games?

-When the game is over confirm who has won and briefly compare
+When the game is over confirm who has won and explain the scoring system.

 Why are some cells more significant than others?